dreamcat4/t12-t245-controllers-docs/README.md

 <a id="but-where-are-schematics-photos-etc-for-my-ksger-station"></a>
-## But where are schematics, photos, etc? for my KSGER Station?
+## Where are schematics photos etc for my KSGER Station

 For most new visitors, you will find them here under the [`controllers` folder](https://github.com/dreamcat4/t12-t245-controllers-docs/tree/master/controllers/stm32-t12-oled)